Liquid-Reply/gardener-extension-shoot-kubecost/README.md

 With [GEP-1](https://github.com/gardener/gardener/blob/master/docs/proposals/01-extensibility.md) we have proposed how the architecture can be changed in a way to support external controllers that contain their very own vendor specifics.
 This way, we can keep Gardener core clean and independent.

-This controller implements Gardener's extension contract for the `mwe` extension.
+This controller implements Gardener's extension contract for the `shoot-kubecost` extension.

 Please find more information regarding the extensibility concepts and a detailed proposal [here](https://github.com/gardener/gardener/blob/master/docs/proposals/01-extensibility.md).